joereynolds/Mr-Figs/docs/MrFigs.md

 - Package it into an exe
 - Make the modules properly importable rather than having to copy and paste them into things
 - Bomberman's starting position should be on the text file
-- Fix undo functionality

 ##Ideas

 - Have a target amount of moves for each level. (i.e. let the user know it's possible to finish this level in 7 moves).

-##Spike implementation

-Spikes are an idea whereby every other move, the spikes will 'spike' up.
-If you are on the spike when it spikes up, you die and get reset to your original position.
-If the spike is in the 'down' position, then you're safe :)

-There are 3 options of how bombs can be implemented.

-1. Bombs can be planted on the spike as long as the spike is down.
-When the spike comes up, it will detonate the bomb.
-2. Bombs cannot be planted on spikes.
-3. ~~Bombs can be planted on spikes regardless of position.~~

 ##Useful Links
 [Bomberman mechanics](http://www.gamedev.net/page/resources/_/technical/game-programming/case-study-bomberman-mechanics-in-an-entity-component-system-r3159)